 Go easy on the garbage disposal.
 Garbage disposals send a heavy load of food solids into your tank, significantly increasing the rate of sludge accumulation.
 If you have one, use it sparingly and avoid putting fibrous or starchy foods through it.

 Worth knowing: The average septic system replacement costs between $15,000 and $30,000.
-Routine maintenance, including monthly treatments and timely pump-outs, typically costs less than $300 per year.
+Monthly tank defense, including monthly treatments and timely pump-outs, typically costs less than $300 per year.
 A small, consistent investment now protects you from a major expense later.

 Your toilet and drains are not a catch-all.
 These common items can seriously harm your septic system by killing bacteria, clogging pipes, or overwhelming the tank: